 Winkley, who joined the school in 2018, is said to know every one of his 800-plus students by name; he has quickly become a popular head.
 The school was rated excellent in its latest ISI inspection in 2017, and under Winkely's leadership it looks set to continue these high standards.
 Key findings in its latest report included students "exceptional" achievements in external competitions, in gaining other academic distinctions, and tsuccesses in sport, music and the arts; the rapid progress made due to independent study; and the students' "excellent" personal development.

 Shrewsbury has all the charm of its history and heritage (Charles Darwin is among those to have studied here).
-And, with its combination of elegant Edwardian houses, stylish modern buildings, well-manicured cricket pitches, and riverside location, it has a more down-to-earth, unpretentious atmosphere than some other public school.
+And, with its combination of elegant Edwardian houses, stylish modern buildings, well-manicured cricket pitches, and riverside location, it has a more down-to-earth, unpretentious atmosphere than some other public schoolS.

 Shrewsbury offers a solid a secondary education from Year 9 through to 13 (which it calls third form through to upper sixth).
 Shrewsbury’s curriculum focuses on a wide range of subjects that provide a strong foundation for further study, with additional subjects that you may expect to see on a public-school timetable including Classics, Latin, Ancient History, and Greek.